Cagayan de Oro: Recent history

+Tropical Storm Sendong and subsequent disasters

 On the evening of December 16–17, 2011, Tropical Storm Sendong (international name Washi) caused widespread flash flooding in Northern Mindanao.
 In Cagayan de Oro, hundreds living near the banks of the Cagayan de Oro River were killed, with hundreds still missing.

 Officials said that despite government warning, some people did not evacuate.
 Five people were killed in a landslide, while others died in the flash floods which occurred overnight, following 10 hours of rain, compounded by overflowing rivers and tributaries.
 Most of the victims had been sleeping.

 In some areas, up to 20 centimeters of rain fell in 24 hours.
 More than 2,000 were rescued, according to the Armed Forces of the Philippines (AFP), and at least 20,000 people were staying in 10 evacuation centers in Cagayan de Oro.
 Officials were also investigating reports that an entire village was swept away.
 The confirmed death toll from the disaster is 1,268.
+The disaster prompted a shift in settlement patterns in the city, with residents moving away from the areas along the Cagayan River in favor of upland areas.

 In January 2017, Cagayan de Oro, along with other parts of Visayas and Mindanao, was impacted by a combination of a low-pressure area and the tail-end of a cold front.
 The heavy rain inundated many streets, stranding many commuters.
 At the University of Science and Technology of Southern Philippines (USTP), about 900–1,000 students were trapped as most of their campus was flooded.
 The students were forced to climb to the upper floors of the school's buildings and wait until rescue arrived.
 The city's shopping malls on Claro M. Recto Avenue were also severely affected, with Limketkai Center completely inundated by the floodwaters.
 A basement parking area of a mall at the corner of Corrales St. was covered with water, while another one near Bitan-ag Creek was flooded as well, even though the area was elevated.

 On December 21, 2017, Typhoon Vinta (international name Tembin) impacted most of Mindanao.
 It made its landfall in the Davao Region.
 Three bridges were closed due to rising water levels in Cagayan de Oro, where 1,719 individuals were forced to evacuate.
 Roughly 30,000 people were either stranded in ports or stayed in evacuation centers while 22,000 people moved to higher grounds due to heavy flooding.

 Geography

 Cagayan de Oro is located along the north central coast of Mindanao, the second-largest island in the Philippine archipelago.

-The southern part of the city is bordered by the provinces of Bukidnon and Lanao del Norte.
-The municipality of Opol borders the city on the west and Tagoloan, Misamis Oriental to the east.
-To the north lies Macajalar Bay facing the Bohol Sea.
+Cagayan de Oro is bordered by various municipalities and barangays from neighboring provinces and cities: